Some history of the Loyal Lodge at Halesowen in the County of Worcestershire

 Had the Loyal Lodge remained in the ownership of William Oliver and Sons Ltd., the pub would have become part of Darby's Brewery Ltd. as the West Bromwich firm took over the Cradley-based business in 1935.
 However, the Loyal Lodge was acquired by Thomas Plant and Co.
 Ltd. of Netherton.
 This brewery was taken over by Ansell's Brewery Ltd. and, accordingly, the Loyal Lodge was operated by the Aston brewery for decades.

 A large crowd gathered at the Loyal Lodge on July 30th 1921 when Sammy 'Pigiron' Whitehouse completed a four-mile walk carrying a hundredweight of pig iron.
 It was one of many feats of strength that the strongman from Darby End carried out during his life.
 Undertaking heavy work on canal barges and in a foundry, he earned the 'Pigiron' nickname following this walk from Dudley's Top Church and following a route through Netherton along the Halesowen Road.
 He was no doubt in need of a beer at the Loyal Lodge following his exploit.
 The publican at this time was William Powell.
+This may be the publican with his family outside the building when the frontage was covered in stucco.

 Albert Hadley was licensee of the Loyal Lodge from the late 1920s until his death in 1936.
 His wife later re-married to Cyril O'Rourke and it was under this surname that she held the licence at the start of World War Two.
 Cyril O'Rourke may have helped to run the pub when he was not out-and-about working as a postman.
 Elizabeth's two sons, George and Frederick, lived on the premises.
 Involved in the war effort, they both worked within aeroplane manufacturing, possibly travelling on the train to the Austin car plant at Longbridge.